 - Digital Marketing

 - Self Help

 - Any kind of hobby

 - Pets & Pet Care

 These are just some of the very general niches out there.
-Your blog (or blog idea) may fall under one of them, or it may be in another category altogether.
+Your content or website (or idea) may fall under one of them, or it may be in another category altogether.
 More specific niches might be something like these: